hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 `groovyc` ([GROOVY-10357](https://issues.apache.org/jira/browse/GROOVY-10357)).

 In the above scenario,
-the testing session directory (i.e., `bugs/groovy-session/`)
+the structure of testing session directory
+(i.e., `bugs/groovy-session/`)
-would be like the following:
+would be like the following

 ```
 |-- 7